 Read the full review: Sony X90J 4K TV

 Samsung's 2020 QLEDs each boast a single HDMI 2.1 port each, though only the Q950TS, Q90T, Q80T and Q70T have a 120Hz panel that can take full advantage of it.
-Of these options, we chose the Q80T as the best Samsung TV offering with the best balance of color quality, performance and price.
+Of these options, we'd suggest the Q80T as the best balance of color quality, performance and price in an HDMI 2.1 TV from Samsung.

 The Q80T's biggest draw for gamers is its 8.7ms input lag, so insignificant that your video game avatar will look like it's wired directly to your controller.
 You'll typically only see a sub-10ms input lag on a monitor, and Samsung only achieves this by reducing image processing.
 If you want blur and judder reduction, you can activate the Game Motion Plus mode and get a respectable 19.7ms lag.